Social care in England: Types of work

 One type of work covers assessment and commissioning on behalf of local public finance, for people felt to be in need according to eligibility criteria.
 The public face for this activity is usually a social worker employed by the local authority.

 Secondly, as a result of this, and often with council funding, workers provide face-to-face support, including accommodation and care in care homes, supported activity in the community, and domiciliary care.
 This may be contracted directly by the council's staff, or may be purchased by the cared-for person themselves with a personal budget provided by the council, or independently from the council if they have been financially assessed as able to meet the costs themselves.
 This is provided by companies and voluntary agencies registered as competent, and the front-line staff are often employed as care assistants.

 The range of work settings includes the community, hospitals, health centres, education and advice centres and people's homes.
 Social care practitioners frequently work in partnership with staff from other professions, including health, housing, education, advice and advocacy services and the law.

 Informal carers

-This is a term used (sometimes shortened to "carers") to identify people who are providing support that is close to or within the support that a council would be under obligation to provide if their assessment showed that this was necessary to maintain well-being.
-There has been a slow growth in the responsibilities of councils to support ongoing carer support, including providing access to "respite" services aimed at the needs of both the cared-for person and their carer.
+This is a term used for people who are providing unpaid support, usually within the same family.
+In 2019, Carers UK estimated that around 15% of the UK adult population were carers.
+The Care Act 2014 recognises the needs of unpaid carers and legislates for assessment, care and support to sustain them in their voluntary roles.
+A 2021 study found there were variations in the ways local councils supported informal carers, including providing access to "respite" services aimed at the needs of both the cared-for person and their carer; this could be due to financial pressures and budget constraints experienced by local authorities.
+Respite care for the benefit of the carer can sometimes be in conflict with the needs of the person they look after, or the support that the cared-for person is able to access.

 Some carers are children under 14, who help to look after a sick or disabled relative.
-Their needs are often overlooked between adults and children's services, and councils often do not have suitable resources to support young carers.
+A 2016 study found that their needs were often overlooked by adults' and children's services, and councils often did not have suitable resources to support young carers.